chaofengqing/chao_lab/content/project/u5mr/index.md

 slides: ""
 ---

-I build statistical models to estimate the disparities in child and adolescence mortality rates across countries over time.
+I build statistical models to estimate the disparities in child and adolescent mortality rates across countries over time.